 - Team Players.

-- Foster parents collaborate with caseworkers, therapists, doctors, and others.
+- Collaborative with caseworkers, therapists, doctors and others.
 Foster parents welcome service providers into their home and transport children to appointments.
-Ideally, foster parents can partner with the birth parent(s), as well, and build a positive relationship with them when possible.
+Ideally, foster parents can partner with the birth parents, as well, and build a positive relationship with them when possible.

-- Children and teens healing from trauma are hurt.
-They express their hurt as many different times, in many different ways.
-Foster parents work to respond to these expressions in the best way possible, based on their training and supports.
+- Supportive.
+Children and teens healing from trauma are hurt.
+They express their hurt at many different times, and in many different ways.
+Foster parents work to respond to these expressions in the best way possible, based on their training.